knime/knime-python-extension-template/README.md

     pixi add <package_name>
     ```
     Note that you have to run the `pixi install` command again after manually editing the `pixi.toml` file.
-6. **Install** the extension in debug mode in your KNIME Analytics Platformby running the following command:
+6. **Install** the extension in debug mode in your KNIME Analytics Platform by running the following command:
     ```
     pixi run register-debug-in-knime
     ```